ankane/kms_encrypted/guides/Amazon.md

 The context is used as part of the encryption and decryption process, so it must be a value that doesn’t change.
 Otherwise, you won’t be able to decrypt.
 Read more about [encryption context here](https://docs.aws.amazon.com/kms/latest/developerguide/encryption-context.html).

+Use [Advanced Rotation](Advanced-Rotation.md) if you need to change the encryption context.

 ## Alerting

 Set up alerts for suspicious behavior.
 To get near real-time alerts (20-30 second delay), use CloudWatch Events.